DevExpress/devextreme-documentation/concepts/Getting Started/Widget Basics - AngularJS/15 Handle Events.md

-You can subscribe to an event using a configuration option.
+You can subscribe to an event using a configuration property.
 All event handling properties are given names that begin with *on*.

     <!--HTML--><div dx-menu="{
         ...